kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 **Rolling the gate out across nodes.** A kubelet starts declaring `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` once the gate is enabled on it.
 Until enough nodes declare it, a pod that sets the field stays `Pending` with a scheduling event, rather than running somewhere that would ignore its grace period.
 That is a visible and recoverable state.

-**Already running workloads are not affected.** The feature only changes when an already-decided cpuset is applied, never which CPUs are allocated.
-If anything about it fails, the container keeps the cpuset it currently has.
-A rollback of the kubelet likewise leaves the persisted pending scale-down ignored rather than misread; see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).
+**Rolling the gate back on a node affects the pods using it.** Disabling the gate on a node requires restarting its kubelet, and the pods there that set the field are failed on restart; draining them first turns the rollback into an ordinary rescheduling.
+Pods that do not set the field, and everything on nodes where the gate stays enabled, are untouched.
+The feature only changes when an already-decided cpuset is applied, never which CPUs are allocated, so no allocation changes.
+A rollback of the kubelet to an older version leaves the persisted pending scale-down ignored rather than misread, and that kubelet admits the pod instead of failing it; see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).

 ###### What specific metrics should inform a rollback?

 The metrics in [Metrics](#metrics) inform a rollback. `cpu_manager_scale_down_pending_cpu_count` should return to zero once the last resize has settled; a gauge that stays non-zero means CPUs are held by a release that is not finishing.
 The gap between the started and completed counters also grows when a delay is superseded or dropped, so watch how fast it grows rather than its size.
-Other signals are the `ScaleDownGracePeriodNotHonored` events, which indicate nodes applying a cpuset without the preparation window a pod asked for, and pods that stay `Pending` because no node declares the feature.
+Other signals are pods that stay `Pending` because no node declares the feature, and pods moved to `Failed` by a kubelet that no longer declares it.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?